This easy fideo soup with beef and tomatoes is hearty and delicious. It’s made in one pot with pantry staples in only 25 minutes.

 More Easy Recipes

-Try some other easy recipes from 24bite:
+Try some other easy recipes:

 - Gluten Free Crockpot Chicken and Gravy